TehShrike/pickering-majority-text-revelation/revelation.md

 And after three-and-a-half days a breath of life from God entered them and they stood on their feet, and a great fear fell on those who were watching them.
 And I heard a loud voice from the heaven saying to them, “Come up here!”
 And they went up to heaven in a cloud, and their enemies watched them.
 And in that day there was a severe earthquake and a tenth of the city fell, and seven thousand individuals were killed in the earthquake.
 And the rest became fearful and gave glory to the God of heaven.

 The second woe is past.
-Look out, here comes the third woe!
+Behold, here comes the third woe!

 # The seventh trumpet